student grading & reporting

 frequently asked questions

 The two systems provide very different information.
 Letter grades represent an average score of all skills and concepts by combining how well the student met a teacher’s expectations, how the student performed on assignments and tests, how much effort the teacher believes the student put in, and how the student is doing in comparison to other classmates.
-Letter grades do not tell parents which skills their child has mastered or whether he or she is working at grade level.
+Letter grades do not tell parents which skills their child has mastered or whether they are working at grade level.
 Letter grades may include both academic and nonacademic factors.
-In contrast, standards based grades provide information only on the specific skills and concepts a student has mastered and those he or she is still working on.
+In contrast, standards based grades provide information only on the specific skills and concepts a student has mastered and those that they are still working on.
 Nonacademic factors, such as behavior, work habits, and class participation are reported separately from the academic standard proficiency level.

 Is a “4” the same thing as an “A”?